TheKevinWang/HunterGatherer.js/README.md

 ```

 # Usage

-Email guesser accepts a file of names separated by new lines, such as output from [theHarvester](https://github.com/laramies/theHarvester).
-The email addresses can then be validated using [iSMTP](https://github.com/altjx/ipwn).

 Read names from test.txt and output email guesses to output.txt with domain example.com.
 The default separator is ".".